32 Different Types of Moths in Oregon

 The caterpillar consumes snowberry, also known as waxberry, and is a member of the honeysuckle family and honeysuckle plants.

-In the east of the continent, adults are visible in the early spring, while in the west, they are visible in the early summer.
+Adults are visible in the early spring on the east of the continent, while in the west, they are visible in the early summer.

 22. Hahncappsia Moth